 a.
-Key activities and resources
+Key activities and resources Activities:

-Activities:

 - i.
-Identify fund resources.
-During 2020 and 2021 a number of different fund opportunities were examined.
-Eventually, a funding of 10M € was secured through the National Recovery Fund. - ii.
-Create communication plan and communicate it to the public. - iii.
-Organize open public consultation As part of points (ii) and (iii) above, a communication strategy was developed during the previous period and an open public consultation process was implemented, resulting in the finalization of the details of the architectural elements of the Park. - iv.
-Obtain political support and city council decisions.
-During 2021, all the necessary city council decisions were obtained for the submission of the funding proposal and the approval of the Park's Masterplan. - v.
-Develop the Park's Management Masterplan.
-The Park's Masterplan was developed and approved by the city council in 2021. - vi.
+Identify fund resources - ii.
+Create communication plan and communicate it to the public

+- iii.
+Organize open public consultation - iv.
+Obtain political support and city council decisions - v.
+Develop the Park's Management Masterplan - vi.
 Implement the Masterplan - vii.
 Create and develop a monitoring system with the appropriate indicators - viii.
 Create a Strategy of Entrepreneurship for the promotion and enhancement of nature-based enterprises - ix.
 Create a strategy for social cohesion improvement